 Gardening offers so many fun and interesting learning opportunities.
 A real chance to connect with the world around them.
 Learning about the different species of plants, what they need to grow and how the different seasons and weather can affect them.

 It also offers opportunities to learn about different shapes, colours and the different animals/ insects they might come across.

-Gardening engages the senses and develops skills without children evening realising.
-They can feel the texture of the soil, seeds flower and petals.
+Gardening engages the senses and develops skills without children even realising.
+They can feel the texture of the soil, seeds, flowers and petals.
 They get to see the colourful petals and smell the amazing flower scents.

-Digging, lifting, carrying and sieving develops hand and eye coordination and builds physical strength.
+Digging, lifting, carrying and sieving develop hand and eye coordination and build physical strength.
 Developing these important motor skills helps to improve their academic skills such as writing and cutting.

-Creating good food habits early on will help towards encouraging healthier lifestyles moving through their lives.
+Creating good food habits early on will help towards encouraging healthier lifestyles throughout their lives.